danhtaihoang/drug-effect/README.rst

 Drug Effect
 ======================================================

-We predict the effect of drug (survival) based on drug type, concentration, line, and sex.
+We predict the effect of drug (survival) based on drug type, concentration, line, sex, and replicate number.